Lymphomatoid Papulosis

 Pathophysiology

-The CD30 antigen is a type 1 transmembrane glycoprotein of the tumor necrosis factor receptor superfamily.
-In addition to the CD30+ lymphoproliferative diseases, malignant lymphomas such as Hodgkin disease (HD), node-based systemic anaplastic large cell lymphoma (ALCL), and mycosis fungoides (MF) with large cell transformation may express the CD30 antigen.
+The CD30 antigen is a type 1 transmembrane glycoprotein of the tumor necrosis factor (TNF) receptor superfamily.
+In addition to the CD30+ LPDs, malignant lymphomas such as Hodgkin disease (HD), node-based systemic anaplastic large cell lymphoma (ALCL), and mycosis fungoides (MF) with large cell transformation may express the CD30 antigen.

-The pathophysiology of CD30+ LPDs, including lymphomatoid papulosis (LyP), is largely unknown.
-CD30 signaling is known to have an effect on the growth and survival of lymphoid cells, and one hypothesis is that genetic instability and accumulated genetic defects may have a role in the development of lymphomatoid papulosis and the progression to associated neoplasms.
-In a 2005 study, the 30M377 allelic form of the CD30 promoter microsatellite repressive element was associated with the development of lymphomatoid papulosis, and the 30M362 allelic form was associated with progression to other CD30+ lymphomas in lymphomatoid papulosis patients.[10]
+The pathophysiology of CD30+ lymphoproliferative disorders (LPDs), including LyP, is largely unknown.
+CD30 signaling is known to have an effect on the growth and survival of lymphoid cells, and one hypothesis is that genetic instability and accumulated genetic defects may have a role in the development of LyP and the progression to associated neoplasms.
+In a 2005 study, the 30M377 allelic form of the CD30 promoter microsatellite repressive element was associated with the development of LyP, and the 30M362 allelic form was associated with progression to other CD30+ lymphomas in LyP patients.[16]

 Etiology

-The etiology of lymphomatoid papulosis is unknown.
-Debate persists over whether (1) lymphomatoid papulosis is a benign chronic disorder of activated T cells responding to external or internal stimuli or (2) lymphomatoid papulosis is an indolent T-cell malignancy localized to skin and held in check by the host immune system.
+The etiology of LyP is unknown.
+Debate persists over whether LyP is (A) a benign chronic disorder of activated T cells responding to external or internal stimuli or (B) an indolent T-cell malignancy localized to the skin and held in check by the host immune system.

-A few investigators have discovered viruslike particles in lymphomatoid papulosis lesions examined under electron microscopy.[13]
+A few investigators have discovered viruslike particles in LyP lesions examined under electron microscopy.[19]

 Epidemiology

-The prevalence of lymphomatoid papulosis is estimated to be 1.2-1.9 cases per million population.
-The CD30+ cutaneous lymphoproliferative disorders account for approximately 25% of cutaneous T-cell lymphoma cases.
+The prevalence of LyP is estimated to be 1.2-1.9 cases per million population.
+The CD30+ cutaneous LPDs account for approximately 25% of cutaneous T-cell lymphoma cases.

 Prognosis

-The prognosis of lymphomatoid papulosis (LyP) is good because most patients have a chronic, indolent course.
-A retrospective cohort analysis found that no patients with lymphomatoid papulosis died of the disease, and the overall survival rate was 92% at 5 and 10 years.
+The prognosis for patients with LyP is generally good because most cases follow a chronic, indolent course.
+A retrospective cohort analysis found that no patients with LyP died of the disease and that the overall survival rate was 92% at 5 and 10 years.

-Physicians are guardedly optimistic about the prognosis because estimates indicate that as many as 4-25% of patients have a history of associated malignant lymphoma (ALCL, HD, MF) prior to, concurrent with, or subsequent to the diagnosis of lymphomatoid papulosis.[14, 15] Unfortunately, no clinical or histologic factors analyzed to date are predictive of worse outcomes in persons with lymphomatoid papulosis.
-A study suggested that fascin expression is increased in lymphomatoid papulosis cases associated with a malignant lymphoma.[16]
-Alterations in transforming growth factor-beta signaling are hypothesized to play a role in the progression of lymphomatoid papulosis to malignant lymphoma.
-Additionally, data have shown an increased risk of associated lymphomas in lymphomatoid papulosis cases with CCR3+ atypical cells or the 30M362 allelic form of the CD30 promoter.
+Physicians tend to be guardedly optimistic about the prognosis because an estimated 4-25% of patients have a history of associated malignant lymphoma (ALCL, HD, or MF) before, concurrently with, or after the diagnosis of LyP.[20, 21, 22] Unfortunately, no clinical or histologic factors analyzed to date have proved to be predictive of worse outcomes in persons with LyP.
+Fascin expression may be increased in LyP cases associated with malignant lymphoma.[23]
+Altered TGF-β signaling may play a role in the progression of LyP to malignant lymphoma.
+Additionally, LyP cases with CCR3+ atypical cells or the 30M362 allelic form of the CD30 promoter.have shown an increased risk of associated lymphomas.

-Primary cutaneous anaplastic large cell lymphoma (pcALCL) is more likely than mycosis fungoides (MF) to manifest as an ulcerated tumor and palpable lymph nodes.
+pcALCL is more likely than MF to manifest as an ulcerated tumor and palpable lymph nodes.
 MF is the most common variant of cutaneous T-cell lymphoma and is characterized by the development of red patches or plaques in sun-protected areas.
-MF is more likely to manifest as patches and plaques than tumors.
-Disease-specific survival at 5 and 10 years for pcALCL was 85% in a 2003 study.[17]
+MF is more likely to manifest as patches and plaques than as tumors.
+Disease-specific survival at 5 and 10 years for pcALCL was 85% in a 2003 study.[24]

 Associated lymphomas more rarely include immunoblastic lymphoma, lethal midline granuloma (currently considered as natural killer cell lymphoma in many patients), and systemic lymphocytic lymphoma.
-In most patients, the malignancy develops many years after the diagnosis of lymphomatoid papulosis.
+In most patients, the malignancy develops many years after the diagnosis of LyP.

 Patient Education

-Instruct patients about local wound care of open crusted lesions.
+Patients should be informed that they do not pose an infectious risk to others.
+They should be educated regarding local wound care of open crusted lesions.
 Lesions should be cleaned with mild soap and water twice daily, and topical petroleum ointment should be applied to prevent infection and aid healing.
-Crusted lesions should be covered with a loose adhesive bandages until healed.
+Crusted lesions should be covered with a loose adhesive bandage until healed.

 History